EdgeVPN/ipop-project.github.io/_pages/configfile.md

 * _CacheExpiry_ specifies the minimum duration (in seconds) that an entry remains in the NodeID -> JID mapping cache

 * _Overlays_ specifies each overlay to be configured.
-This needs to match overlays described in the CFx module (in the example below, "101000F")
+This needs to match overlays described in the CFx module

 * _HostAddress_ specifies the IP address or host name of the XMPP server